How to Check Your Instagram Messages

 - Log in using your credentials.

-- Tap on the mail icon to access your DM inbox.
+- Tap the “Messenger” icon to access your DM inbox.

 While you can read and send messages, comment, and like pictures, you can’t upload anything from the browser interface.
 For that, you need to use the Instagram app.